8 common monthly expenses and tips to manage them

 While some months can feel heavier than others when it comes to health care costs (such as an emergency hospital visit) you could look at last year's monthly bills and divide them by 12 for a rough estimate to budget for this year.
 Keep in mind that annual physicals can be considered preventative care with some insurance policies and as an added bonus, help keep your "engine" running smoothly.

-The average monthly cost of groceries is $438.
+The average monthly cost of groceries can be a large amount.
+Spending on food accounts for 12.9% of total expenditures, and increased 6.9% in 2023 compared to an increase of 12.7% in 20221.
 Keep in mind this number easily can double if your family grows, and don't forget about your pets!
 They need to eat too.

 Go into the store with a shopping list and stick to it.
 Look for items on sale (or consider a digital coupon) and be willing to consider the store brand items or large superstores with bulk items.
 Luckily, rewards from cash back credit cards used at the grocery store can really add up over the year, but it's important to make sure to pay your balance down each month to save on interest charges.

 Do you consider yourself a foodie?
 While watching the Food Network is free, dining out is sadly not.
-You’re looking at a whopping $253 bill on average per month, from going out to eat.
+While eating out can be a fun activity and a great way to spend time with friends, it can also become a large monthly food bill in addition to your groceries.

 To save on restaurants, try to limit the number of times you go out to eat or order takeout.
 When you do treat yourself, research the restaurants you are interested in beforehand, so you have an idea of what's on the menu and the costs.
 If you do decide to go out, get a return on your visit by using a rewards credit card.